Ad-White/MyPhotography/README.md

 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
-- [Google Dev Tools] Accessed from Google Chrome.
+- Google Dev Tools - Accessed from Google Chrome.
-- [Corel - Photo Paint Software] used for general editing of all images within the site.
+- Corel - Photo Paint Software - used for general editing of all images within the site.

 ## Deployment & Local Development

 ### Deployment

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:
-- In the [GitHub repository](https://github.com/Ad-White/MyPhotography.git), navigate to the Settings tab
+- In the [GitHub repository](https://github.com/Ad-White/MyPhotography), navigate to the Settings tab
 - From the source section drop-down menu, select the **Main** Branch, then click "Save".
 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.